For male infertility, IVF is the surest way to have a baby.

 Semen collection for IVF

-A sperm sample is collected onsite at Midwest Reproductive Center through masturbation on the day of egg retrieval.
+A sperm sample is collected onsite at our center through masturbation on the day of egg retrieval.
 In some cases, men with extremely low sperm counts may need to freeze a sample in advance as a backup for IVF, to ensure that the lab has enough healthy sperm on the day of the egg retrieval to fertilize the eggs.

 In an IVF cycle, our embryologist prepares the sperm specimen by washing it to sort for the strongest, most motile sperm.
 This process increases the amount of motile sperm that will be exposed to the egg.
 IVF also allows for the sperm to be placed directly in contact with the egg.
 Both of these steps help to improve the chance for fertilization to occur.